ahal/hunting-the-shmoo/content/blog/jujutsu-mercurial-haven.md

 Ironically, one of the things I appreciate about Jujutsu, is that they _don't_ prioritize performance.
-There's lots of examples where Jujutsu makes a concsious decision to prioritize ease of use over performance.
+There's lots of examples where Jujutsu makes a conscious decision to prioritize ease of use over performance.
 I touched on one example in the _Changeset Evolution_ section, where Jujutsu implicitly rebases your stack anytime you re-write history.
 This prioritizes usability over performance, but this trade-off is only possible thanks to how fast